Yandy Díaz Player Props: Rays vs. Tigers

-Yandy Diaz -- 0-for-2 in his most recent game -- will be in action for the Tampa Bay Rays versus the Detroit Tigers, with Spencer Turnbull on the hill, on April 1 at 4:10 PM ET.
+Yandy Diaz -- 3-for-4 with a double, a home run and three RBI in his most recent game -- will be in action for the Tampa Bay Rays against the Detroit Tigers, with Joey Wentz on the hill, on April 2 at 1:10 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Tigers.
+He collected two extra-base hits in his last game (3-for-4 with a double, a home run and three RBI) against the Tigers.

 Yandy Díaz Game Info & Props vs. the Tigers